Psalm 29

 Psalm 29 is the 29th psalm of the Book of Psalms, beginning in English in the King James Version: "Give unto the LORD, O ye mighty, give unto the LORD glory and strength".
 The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 28.
 In Latin, it is known as "Adferte Domino filii Dei".
-The psalm is attributed to David.
+The psalm attributes itself to David.
 It is a hymn, describing the advent of Yahweh in a storm.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and Nonconformist Protestant liturgies.